oracle/graal/compiler/src/org.graalvm.compiler.nodes/src/org/graalvm/compiler/nodes/doc-files/OptimizationLog.md

   -Dgraal.OptimizationLogPath=$(pwd)/optimization_log
 ```

-An equivalent set of commands for `native-image` is:
+An equivalent set of commands for Native Image is:

 ```sh
 cd ../vm